The transition back to routine after a long break like winter vacation can be difficult – for teachers and students.

 - Read 4 Ways to Create a Classroom Community that LOVES Reading for more actions you can take to foster a love of reading in your classroom.

-- Join us inside The Stellar Teacher Reading Membership, where you will get access to a resource library filled with reading resources, including the 40-Week Sentence Structure resource outlined in this post.
+- Join us inside The Stellar Literacy Collective, where you will get access to a resource library filled with reading resources, including the 40-Week Sentence Structure resource outlined in this post.